pmb-7684/pmb-7684.github.io/_posts/2024-09-30-Classification-Payment-Default.md

+Classification - Project 2

-Classification to Predict Whether a Default Occurs
+## Classification to Predict Whether a Default Occurs

 For our second data mining project, we are required to use classification to solve a problem.
 I have chosen to use the Default of Credit Card Clients which is available from UC Irvine Machine Learning Repository.